tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-.-typescript-fetch-promise/index.md

   to avoid a multiple-`return` mess.
-- Usage of `try`-`catch` for error handling which has many disadvantages and can be replaced with sum types or monads like Rust does, so there's no reason why we should keep using `try-catch` blocks in robust software development.
+- Usage of `try`-`catch` for error handling which has many disadvantages and can be replaced with sum types or monads like Rust does, so there's no reason why we should keep using `try`-`catch` blocks in robust software development.
 - Usage of OOP which might enhance lower-level imperative code but is complete nonsense for high-level software (most projects) and yes, more boilerplate.